Batch supports sending push notifications directly to web browsers, on desktop and mobile, even if your website is closed.

 In order to send a push notification to a device, Batch needs to collect an endpoint.
-That enpoint is anonymous and delivered by the servers of each browser (e.g. Google, Mozilla, etc).
+That endpoint is anonymous and delivered by the servers of each browser (e.g. Google, Mozilla, etc).

 Here is how Batch collects an endpoint and generates a token:

-Batch servers store that endpoint for the install and generate a "token".
+Batch servers store that endpoint for the installation and generate a "token".
 That token contains:

-- The public key of the user's browser that allows it to decode the notification Batch will send (p256dh).
-The browser of every subscribers has a different public key.
+The public key of the user's browser that allows it to decode the notification Batch will send (p256dh).
+The browser of every subscriber has a different public key.